 About Some Party

-I named this project after the Constantines song (from their first album).
-Steve gave me his blessing to call it that, although I admit I asked him years after I started using it.
+I named this project after a Constantines song that addresses the music industry from an outsider's perspective.
+Steve kindly gave me his retroactive blessing to use the name, not that I gave him much of a choice.
 Perhaps he was just being nice.

 In 1972 the CBC's Peter Gzowski challenged listeners to complete the saying "as Canadian as..." (a counterpart to "as American as apple pie").
 The winning submission, from Heather Scott, read "as Canadian as possible, under the circumstances."

 Some Party's mission is similarly dispassionate and ultimately pragmatic.
 I focus on this county not to celebrate it, but to explore the bonds forged between disparate local music scenes linked by little else than an inconvenient southern border.
 These are the lines we draw and the connections we make under the circumstances of where we just happen to be.

 I've published Some Party's more-or-less weekly since May of 2017.
 You can explore yearly archives here:

 This project couldn't have been launched without the support of these folks.

 In 2011 and 2012, a nascent version of this project emerged as a short-lived Ontario-focused podcast issued through Punknews.org.
 While I've yet to delete the feed, you are actively encouraged to ignore it.